-UNILORIN develops device to check electricity theft - Nigeria Today
+Unilorin develops device to check electricity theft - Nigeria Today

+“It is not helping all of us as a whole.
+If the industry should collapse, everybody would bear the brunt of that problem and that is why the consumers too have to share out of the problem

+“But this is not to say that distribution companies also do not have their share of the blame by not wanting to take on responsibilities such as faulty transformers.”

-The post UNILORIN develops device to check electricity theft appeared first on Premium Times Nigeria.
+The post Unilorin develops device to check electricity theft appeared first on Vanguard News.

 Do you something awesome to share with the world?
 Click here to share